myelintek/documentation/administration/management.rst

 The setting page lists the global system settings.

-* open_files: maximum number of opened files
+* open_files: maximum number of opened files for a container
-* pids_limit: maximum number of processes
+* pids_limit: maximum number of processes for a container
-* shm_size: shared memory size in GB
+* shm_size: shared memory size in GB for a container
-* storage_limit: storage size in GB
+* storage_limit: storage size in GB for a container

 .. image:: /_static/imgs/administration/management/view_setting.png
     :width: 600

-TODO: per host settings?
-TODO: update image (Unit: g and G)

 The setting management operations: